 MAC Updates and Coronavirus Information

-to offer assistance to the senior community, both via telephone.
+MAC continues to provide information and services to the senior community via telephone.

 The home-delivered meals operation will continue as normal.

 Our mission is to provide programs and services that preserve dignity, health and independence for an aging population

 Richard A. Henson Wellness Center